 What To Do Next?

-If you’re in one of the areas we currently cover, you’ll be contacted by someone on our team, with a view to arranging a discussion with one of our therapists to assess you for the programme.
+If you’re in one of the areas we currently cover, you’ll be assessed and contacted by someone on our team, with a view to arranging a discussion with one of our therapists to assess you for the programme.

 If you’re outside these areas, you may request in your email to be added to our waiting list and to be notified if and when we are able to expand to your area.